rockballslab/SAASKIT/README.md

 | ⚙️ **SAASKIT** | The self-hosted SaaS stack — you're here |
 | 🤖 *More coming* | AI agents, autonomous workflows, voice stack |

 **Zero Trust philosophy.** Every tool in this ecosystem follows one principle: *nothing is trusted by default, nothing is exposed without a reason*.
 No port open unless necessary.
 No service with more access than it needs.
 Your data stays on your server, under your control — not on someone else's cloud.

-> *"Eat your own dog food"* — I run this exact stack on my production servers.

 ---